+Those men who did go home arrived back at the base just before breakfast, which was at 6:00 A.M. on December 26.
 1st/Sgt.
-Richard Danca – on December 26th – was given the job of picking men to be transferred from the company to the soon to be formed HQ Company.
-35 men were picked because they had special training.
+Richard Danca was waiting for them since he had the job of picking men to be transferred to the soon-to-be-formed HQ Company.
+35 men were picked, including John, because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
-John was one of those assigned to HQ Company and in his case, he was promoted to corporal.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
-Men were assigned various jobs which included scouts, radio operators, mechanics, truck drivers, and other duties.
+Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.